14 Foods You Had No Idea Could Give You Food Poisoning

 If you’re cooking your own roasted chicken, don’t wash it—you’ll only spread germs.
 Instead, focus on cooking it to the right temperature.
 According to the USDA Meat and Poultry Roasting Chart, the bird should be cooked until the internal temperature is 165° F, which amounts to about 20 to 30 minutes per pound (with an additional 15 to 30 minutes if it’s stuffed) at 350° F. If you’re not sure why your stomach is feeling off, here’s how to tell the difference between a stomach bug and food poisoning.

-There’s a growing trend to eat chicken liver on the underdone side, but that could be a very risky choice, explains Dr. Griffin.
+Some people may choose to chicken liver on the underdone side, but that could be a very risky choice, explains Dr. Griffin.
 It’s still chicken, and the livers can be loaded with the bacteria campylobacter, she warns.

 How to avoid poisoning: Be wary of recipes and menu items that recommend preparing the delicacy “lightly sautéed.”
 The livers should reach an internal temperature of 165° F and have a crumbly texture.

 If it smells okay, it’s probably okay, right?
 Wrong.
-When raw fish isn’t stored properly before it’s cooked, it can develop something called scombroid poisoning—and you won’t be able to sniff out the danger.
-Tuna is especially prone to this type of toxicity (other culprits include bluefish, mahi-mahi, and abalone).
+When raw fish isn’t stored properly before it’s cooked, it can develop scombroid poisoning—a type of food intoxication, according to the U.S. Food and Drug Administration.
+For example, tuna is especially prone to this type of toxicity (other culprits include bluefish, mahi-mahi, and abalone).
 Infected fish can taste burnt or peppery.
 In addition to the regular gastro-misery, you may experience a rash on the face and upper body, flushing, and sweating.